poppyclark/ridethereef/_posts/2020-10-20-why-are-henry-rivers-travel-posters-so-iconic.md

 caption: Around the world with Henry Rivers
 comments: true
 ---
-Henry is a full-time, freelance illustrator well known for his minimalistic travel posters sold globally.
+Henry Rivers is an english artist and freelance illustrator well known for his minimalistic travel posters that are sold worldwide.

 ![](../uploads/henry_rivers_750px.webp)